theuserge/TheUserge.github.io/deployment.md

 $ sudo pip install docker-compose
 ```

-OR also you can check other official methods of installing docker-compose [here](https://docs.docker.com/compose/install/)
+OR, also you can check other official methods of installing Docker-Compose [here](https://docs.docker.com/compose/install/).

 **2. Run Userge**

-We don't need to clone the repo (yeah Docker-compose does that for us)
+We don't need to clone the repo (yeah Docker-Compose does that for us)

 Setup configs (Download the sample config file)